What is a Sexologist?

 • Greater self-awareness and sexual confidence

-• Enhanced communication and intimacy
+• Better communication & intimacy

 • Healthier body image and reduced anxiety